All About Virtual Power Plants (VPPs)

 By Finn Peacock – Chartered Electrical Engineer, Ex-CSIRO, Founder of SolarQuotes

 Solar batteries are all the rage these days.
-But while the cost of batteries is improving, home energy storage isn’t cheap.
-For example, as at October 2023 a Tesla Powerwall costs around $12,100 before installation; which can add thousands more.
-But Powerwall isn’t the only show in town.
+But although battery costs are falling, home energy storage still isn’t cheap.
+For example, in November 2024, a Tesla Powerwall 2 costs $12,100 before installation, which can add thousands more.
+But the Powerwall isn’t the only show in town.

-You can run the numbers for yourself regarding payback using my easy-to-use solar and battery calculator, which separates out the savings from solar panels and a battery system.
+You can run the numbers for yourself regarding payback using my easy-to-use solar and battery calculator, which separates the savings from solar panels and a battery system.
+If you already own solar and want to calculate the savings of adding a battery to your system, so long as you have a smart meter you can use my “Add a battery” calculator.

 But there’s a potential solution to further improve the economics of home energy storage: Virtual Power Plants, or “VPPs”.